 Specific requirements and tools for planning a degree can be found in the UMKC Course Catalog.

-As an undergraduate geosciences student at UMKC you will receive specialized academic and career advising tailored to meet your individual needs.
-It is important to complete a Declaration of Majors Form to officially declare the certificate in order for it to appear in students graduation audits.
+As an undergraduate Earth and Environmental Sciences student at UMKC, you will receive specialized academic and career advising tailored to meet your individual needs.
+It is important to complete a Declaration of Majors Form to officially declare the certificate in order for it to appear in student’s graduation audits.

-Learn more about undergraduate advising for Geosciences students.
+Learn more about undergraduate advising for Earth and Environmental Sciences students.